A quick and easy homemade gyoza sauce recipe perfect for dumplings, potstickers, and more. You will never buy dipping sauce again!

 Please read the entire post for tips and tricks to ensure a perfect recipe every time.
 And don't forget to tag @peelwithzeal on Instagram so we can admire your creation!

-I even make gyoza sauce at home when I buy my favorite frozen potstickers from Feel Good Foods.
+I even make a quick gyoza sauce at home when I buy my favorite frozen potstickers from Feel Good Foods.
 But don't limit this sauce to just dumplings.
 Use it as a dipping sauce for grilled meats and roasted vegetables.
 I particularly enjoy it on our baked eggplant recipe.

 🧾Ingredients and Substitutions